 EU-U.S. / Swiss-U.S. Privacy Shield

-In compliance with the Privacy Shield Principles, Reveal Data commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Reveal Data at:
+In compliance with the Privacy Shield Principles, Reveal commits to resolve complaints about our collection or use of your personal information.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Reveal at:

-Reveal Data Corp
+Reveal Data Corporation

 Data Privacy and Security